Mingle the Mouse

 Had gone to find food

-A snake slithered by
+A bird fluttered by

 Bearing wonderful news